Royal United Hospitals Bath NHS Foundation Trust has been able to undertake a full sterile services refurbishment project without disrupting services

 “The final scheme was actually the sixth phase of the plans and the one that the trust team eventually agreed met their operating criteria and budget.
 As things progressed, we were asked to add in validation, supported maintenance etc.

 “Once we got to stage of people saying yes, we looked for the appropriate contractors.
 It’s easier to negotiate a better rate with existing suppliers and contactors to the site than bring a new team.

-“Envirogen are a well-established RO supplier to the trust.
+“Envirogen Group are a well-established RO supplier to the trust.
 Likewise, JPS services, who handled the M&E under the direction of technical projects manager Lee Williams.
 While Audere Medical Services were already contracted for equipment service and commissioning.”

 Garth adds: “I’m really proud of our Reported Fault to Repair KPI time.
 It stands at just six hours three minutes, which is incredibly fast.
 I know Soby is impressed with it.

 “The unit’s performed so well that theatres didn’t know it was on site for a while.
 It’s met everything theatres had thrown at it.
 Which, I think, is a great compliment to the unit and the hard work of the decontamination team under very trying circumstances.”

 Explaining the philosophy of SSD, Garth says: “Our aim is to make the difficult achievable and to get the job done without any fuss.
 As a company, we committed to the task.
 Our approach is always: whatever the problem, we will solve it, but you should give us a budget to work within.
 We’ll never charge more than the agreed price, so you may have to make compromises.

 “From the start, we were very clear about who was doing what and who would put it right.
 In many instances when there were issues, our team at SSD put them right.
 It’s just part of what we do to keep things moving as smoothly as possible.”